 If everything were already perfect, then we wouldn’t seek after God because we would have no reason to.
 Likewise, if everything on earth were just a perfect as heaven, then what would be the point of having the reward of Heaven?

 It’s in our brokenness when we begin to seek God, if we choose to.
 The New Heaven and the New Earth will be a place of perfection.
 A place where there is no suffering or pain.
 This is a place where we will walk with God forever and ever.
 However, those who will walk with God forever and ever will only be those who are truly walking with God today in the midst of our sufferings.
 Do you have a desire to walk with God for eternity?
+Do you desire to have a true relationship with him?

-Relationships are formed in the valley.
+Relationships are formed in the vallies.
 You don’t have a true relationship with someone until you have been through tough times together and you have been able to put your trust in that person.
 A true relationship is formed when you recognize what “sacrifice” really means.
 Try to see how many marriages work out when there is only one person calling all the shots.
 What would it look like if the man sat at home all day and did nothing, but benefited from what the wife sowed?
-Eventually, the wife would get tired and tell him to get a job, make dinner every once in a while, clean up, take care of the kids, help pay the bills, etc. Unfortunately, the happens today too often, and it’s not a real relationship.
+Eventually, the wife would get tired and tell him to get a job, make dinner every once in a while, clean up, take care of the kids, help pay the bills, etc. Unfortunately, this happens today too often, and it’s not a real relationship.
 People expect Jesus to do the work while they do nothing, yet expect to reap the benefits.

 Are you willing to give up your homosexual desires and follow the true Jesus?
 I know the desire is strong, but I could ask anyone a similar question…